-Property agency and management are not always easy to define and different terms are used in the various regions and with individual firms.
-On the whole, it encompasses the following:
+Property agency and management are not always easy to define and different terms are used in different regions and with individual firms.
+Overall, it encompasses the following:

 • Agency – agents carrying out sales and lettings for both individuals and commercial organisations.